patrick-kidger/equinox/docs/api/module/advanced_fields.md

 This method has three key differences compared to the `__post_init__` provided by dataclasses:

 - It is not overridden by an `__init__` method of a subclass.
-In contrast, the following code has a silent bug:
+In contrast, the following code has a bug (Equinox will raise a warning if you do this):

     ```python
     class Parent(eqx.Module):